Games Design and Development

 In the first year students undertake a series of set projects – both group and solo – during which they also learn core games development disciplines of design, art, animation, coding and production.
 The modules and workshops cover 3D modelling/animation, game programming (C#/Unity), game design, character creation, producing and project management.
 In the second year students focus on their Final Major Project, working with students from other disciplines.

-Alan Thorn is a multidisciplinary game developer, author and educator with 17 years industry experience.
+Head of Games is Alan Thorn, a multidisciplinary game developer, author and educator with 17 years Industry experience

 For their final year projects, all students create a game of their own design from scratch.